-The subsurface exploration conducted for this project consisted of ten (10) borings advanced to depths of 5 to $30\pm$ feet below currently existing site grades.
+The subsurface exploration conducted for this project consisted of eight (8) borings advanced to depths of 15 to 25± feet below existing site grades.
 All of the borings were logged during drilling by a member of our staff.

-The borings were advanced with hollow-stem augers, by a conventional truck-mounted drilling rig.
+The borings were advanced with hollow-stem augers, by a limited access track-mounted drilling rig.
 Representative bulk and relatively undisturbed soil samples were taken during drilling.
-Relatively undisturbed soil samples were taken with a split barrel "California Sampler" containing a series of one inch long, 2.416± inch diameter brass rings.
+Relatively undisturbed samples were taken with a split barrel "California Sampler" containing a series of one inch long, 2.416± inch diameter brass rings.
 This sampling method is described in ASTM Test Method D-3550.
-In-situ samples were also taken using a 1.4± inch inside diameter split spoon sampler, in general accordance with ASTM D-1586.
+Samples were also taken using a 1.4± inch inside diameter split spoon sampler, in general accordance with ASTM D-1586.
 Both of these samplers are driven into the ground with successive blows of a 140-pound weight falling 30 inches.
 The blow counts obtained during driving are recorded for further analysis.
 Bulk samples were collected in plastic bags to retain their original moisture content.
 The relatively undisturbed ring samples were placed in molded plastic sleeves that were then sealed and transported to our laboratory.